rommelmamedov/bb8/README.md

 - [gulp-html-beautify](https://www.npmjs.com/package/gulp-html-beautify) — for beautifying HTML files;

 #### CSS
-- [csso](https://www.npmjs.com/package/csso) —  CSS minifier, cleaner, compressor and restructurer;
+- [csso](https://www.npmjs.com/package/csso) —  CSS minifier, cleaner, compressor, and restructurer;
 - [cssnano](https://www.npmjs.com/package/cssnano) — is a modern, modular compression tool written on top of the PostCSS ecosystem, which allows us to use a lot of powerful features in order to compact CSS appropriately;
 - [gulp-sass](https://www.npmjs.com/package/gulp-sass) — SCSS to CSS compiler;
 - [css-mqpacker](https://www.npmjs.com/package/css-mqpacker) — packing same CSS media query rules into one using PostCSS;